cozy-labs/konnectors/docs/client-side-use-cases-configuration.md

 Sometimes, we need to directly open a _use-case_ screen without passing by the `/discover` view (this is the case when user access to _MyAccounts_ from the onboarding).
 In this case, this is the default _use-case_ which is displayed.

-⚠️ if the _use-cases_ array contains more than one _use-case_ with a default key set to `true`, then only the first one find in the array is considered as the default one.
+⚠️ if the _use-cases_ array contains more than one _use-case_ with a default key set to `true`, then only the first one found in the array is considered as the default one.

 ### The `incentive`

 When displaying a _use-case_ screen, a konnector can be highlighted first to incitate the user to first configure this one.
-Into the `konnectors` array, the _Konnector Object_ can define a `default` key at `true` to declares it as the _incentive_ one.
+Into the `konnectors` array, the _Konnector Object_ can define a `default` key at `true` to declare it as the _incentive_ one.

 ⚠️ as for the _use-cases_ array, if more than one konnector has a `default` key set to true, only the first one in the array is considered as the _incentive_ one.